 Inflatable pools usually are constructed with a very thick, puncture-resistant vinyl, while a more robust laminated PVC is used for the sidewalls to better hold in the large amount of water.
 Commonly used to construct safety rafts, this material helps prolong the life of the pool.

 Features and Accessories

-Once the pool is set up, proper maintenance will ensure that the water stays fresh, clean, and safe for swimming.
-First, a pool skimmer or net is essential to scoop out large debris.
+Proper maintenance helps ensure that the water stays fresh, clean, and safe for swimming.
+A pool skimmer or net helps scoop out large debris.
 If the pool is large enough, a pool vacuum or water filter effectively cleans water.
-A pool cover is also an excellent way to keep the water clean because it shields the water from leaves, bugs, and dirt when not in use.
+A pool cover also helps keep the water clean because it shields the water from leaves, bugs, and dirt when the pool is not in use.